 The affirmative vote of a majority of shares of common stock present in person or represented by proxy at the meeting and entitled to vote on this proposal is required for the ratification of the appointment of PricewaterhouseCoopers LLP.
 Abstentions shall be included in determining the number of shares present and entitled to vote on the proposal, thus having the effect of a vote against the proposal.
-Broker non-votes, if any, are not counted in determining the number of shares present and entitled to vote and entitled to vote and will therefore have no effect on the outcome.
+Broker non-votes, if any, are not counted in determining the number of shares present and entitled to vote on effect on the outcome.